DivineDominion/nanoc-boilerplate/README.md

 I assume you're public html folder is called `htdocs/` and you can create new folders below your domains folder but outside `htdocs/`.

+I also assume you use my Rakefile:  upon `rake build` it will checkout the branch 'deploy' and put all files from `output/` in there.
+Uploading from 'deploy' to the production server will only copy the HTML output, not the nanoc setup.

 *   initialize bare production git repository on the server:

         $ git init --bare ~/doms/example.com/git